 Pending legislation in the Ohio General Assembly is threatening the substantial equivalency of Ohio fair housing law with the federal Fair Housing Act.
-Originally introduced in June 2014.
-Senate Bill No. 349 (SB 349) of the 130th General Assembly (2013-2014) aimed to amend Ohio's fair housing law, sections 4112.02 and 4112.05 of the Ohio Revised Code, weakening fair housing protections for the State of Ohio.
-If passed, SB 349 would have reduced the coverage of Ohio's fair housing law by excluding owners of three or fewer single-family dwellings who would then be free to engage in discriminatory housing practices for both home sales and rentals as long they did not employ a broker, salesperson, or agent or advertise the sale or rental, SB 349 would have reduced the consequences of engaging in housing discrimination. discouraged victims of discrimination from filing complaints, and limited fair housing organizations in their ability to bring legal challenges by lowering and limiting collectable damages in cases of discrimination.
+Originally introduced in June 2014, Senate Bill No. 349 (SB 349) of the 130th General Assembly (2013-2014) aimed to amend Ohio's fair housing law, sections 4112.02 and 4112.05 of the Ohio Revised Code, weakening fair housing protections for the State of Ohio.
+If passed, SB 349 would have reduced the coverage of Ohio's fair housing law by excluding owners of three or fewer single-family dwellings who would then be free to engage in discriminatory housing practices for both home sales and rentals as long they did not employ a broker, salesperson, or agent or advertise the sale or rental.
+SB 349 would have reduced the consequences of engaging in housing discrimination, discouraged victims of discrimination from filing complaints, and limited fair housing organizations in their ability to bring legal challenges by lowering and limiting collectable damages in cases of discrimination.
 SB 349 would have raised the threshold for the award of damages (higher than the federal Fair Housing Act) effectively limiting the damages awarded to complainants to actual damages and attorney's fees.
 The bill would have limited and capped the punitive damages that could be imposed by the OCRC.
 It would have prevented fair housing organizations from collecting any damages making it costly or impossible for them to bring legal action.
 SB 349 would have allowed respondents to recover attorney's fees in cases where no probable cause was found.
-This is broader than the federal Fair Housing Act which gives courts the discretion to award attorney's fees to prevailing parties.14 In a letter to the OCRC staff from the HUD Office of Fair Housing and Equal Opportunity stated that, if made law, SB 349 would cause Ohio fair housing law to lose substantial equivalency with the federal Fair Housing Act.
-15 The Executive
+This is broader than the federal Fair Housing Act, which gives courts the discretion to award attorney's fees to prevailing parties.16 A letter to the OCRC staff from the HUD Office of Fair Housing and Equal Opportunity stated that, if made law, SB 349 would cause Ohio fair housing law to lose substantial equivalency with the federal Fair Housing Act.17 The Executive Director of the OCRC stated that losing substantial equivalency would cause the State of Ohio to lose over one million dollars annually in federal funding used to enforce the Ohio fair housing law and the OCRC would be made unable to enforce fair housing laws in Ohio.
+SB 349 could have the effect of pushing fair housing litigation into federal courts where the process will become lengthier and more costly for those involved.18